xujing1994/bkd_fedgnn/README.md

 Global model with local trigger 0: 1.000
 Global model with local trigger 1: 0.736
 ```
+> Note: The results of DBA or CBA will be saved in the folder `./Results/DBA` or `./Results/CBA`.
+The attack results of the global model is saved in the file named `GCN_NCI1_5_2_0.20_0.20_0.80_global_attack.txt`.
+Specifically, the first column is the attack success rate with the global trigger and the other columns are the attack success rate with local triggers, which are used to draw Figure 3, 4, 5, 7, 11, 12 in the paper.

 ### 4. Test defense against backdoor attack in Federated GNNs

 Here two defenses can be tested against the backdoor attack in Federated GNNs, by setting value of `--defense` to be `foolsgold` or `flame`.